D-dot-AT/Stock-Prediction-Neural-Network-and-Machine-Learning-Examples/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Various examples of ML and NN methods and libraries along with sample stock data for training and testing.
+A repository of ML and NN methods and libraries along with sample stock data for training and testing.
-Examples are meant to be simple, easy to understand and highlight the essential components of each method.
+These are meant to be simple, easy to understand and highlight the essential components of each method.
+Examples also show how to use run the models on current data in order to get stock predictions.

 ## Performance